zammad/zammad-admin-documentation/system-variables/article.rst

 Articles (System-Variables)
 ***************************

-..
-Note:: If you're missing variables or are not sure if something is not working as expected, feel free to ask over at the `Community <https://community.zammad.org>`_.
+.. note:: If you're missing variables or are not sure if something is not working as expected, feel free to ask over at the `Community <https://community.zammad.org>`_.

 Below you can find all available ticket article-based variables within Zammad.
 These can be called via Triggers for example.
 If you're unsure if Zammad does support variables at the point you're at, you can try to type ``::`` to check.